 \subsection{Parameters}

 A few more parameters are needed to fully describe the semi-definite programming calculations we did with \texttt{SDPB 2.0}.
-The bulk conformal blocks were approximated upto $n_r = 50$ degree in $r$.
-We also chose $M = 17$ number of derivatives to define the space of linear functionals to be optimized in.
+The bulk conformal blocks were approximated up to $n_r = 50$ degree in $r$.
+We also chose $M = 17$ as the number of derivatives that defines the space of linear functionals for the optimization.
 All calculations were done with a precision of $\texttt{prec} = 700$.
 The polynomial approximations were calculated in \texttt{Mathematica} and exported in XML files as input to $\texttt{SDPB 2.0}$.